bfelger/Mud98/README.md

 - ROM 2.4b6 base with Lope's ColoUr and OLC 2.1.
 - Cross-platform compilation with CMake.
-- Builds without errors or warnings in GCC, Clang, and MSVC.
+- Builds without errors or warnings in GCC, Clang, MSVC, and Cygwin.
+  - Compiles with `-Wall -Werror -Wextra -pedantic`.
 - Continuing implementation of modern C (including newer C standards).
 - Secure telnet with TLS and password digests provided by OpenSSL.
 - User-defined, shareable color themes.